SymfonyCasts/messenger/sfcasts/test-in-memory.md

 a bit hacky - and only works if you're using the Doctrine transport.
 Fortunately, there's a more interesting option.

-Start by copying `config/packages/dev/messenger.yaml` and pasting that into the `config/packages/test/` directory.
+Start by copying `config/packages/dev/messenger.yaml` and pasting that into `config/packages/test/`.
 This gives us messenger configuration that will *only* be used in the `test` environment.
 Uncomment the code, and replace `sync` with `in-memory`.
 Do that for both of the transports.

 The `in-memory` transport is really cool.
 In fact, let's look at it!
 I'll hit `Shift+Shift` in PhpStorm and search for `InMemoryTransport` to find it.